12 Health Benefits

 Is Monk Fruit Safe for Everyone?

-According to the Food and Drug Administration (FDA), monk fruit is generally safe for consumption for all consumers, including pregnant/nursing women and children.
+According to the Food and Drug Administration (FDA), monk fruit is generally safe for consumption by all consumers, including pregnant/nursing women and children.
 This FDA approval includes its use in both food and beverages.
 Side effects of monk fruit consumption are rare.

 The FDA approved monk fruit for use as a sweetener in 2010, so there are no long-term studies to know the long-term effects of monk fruit consumption.
 It is always best to exercise caution when consuming large amounts of monk fruit.